 I found the cow print napkins at Hobby Lobby and then just opted for red plates and utensils and tablecloth.
 All of which were found at the Dollar Store.

-The food labels are available in the party pack in the shop.
+The food labels are available in the party pack at Kindred Creations.
 There are some with names already in them or a blank set.
 Anyway, these carrots were one of my favorites.
 They were so easy to make.
 Just fill a cone shaped bag with goldfish and add some green paper on top!
 I found the bags on Amazon here

 Finally we also served “chicken feed” otherwise known as cheesy chex mix.
 Any trail mix or similar mix would work for this.
 I served it in a bucket with a scoop.